To begin with, mercury dimes are misnamed.

 The confusion comes in when the designer of the coin, Adolf Weinman, added wings to Liberty’s headdress.The wings were added to symbolize “liberty of thought”.
 However in the end, due to misconception, the coin was improperly named the mercury dime.

 The mercury head dime was minted from 1916 through 1945 when it was replaced by the Roosevelt dime.

 All mercury dimes are 90% silver, therefore they are at least worth their silver bullion price… which is more than 10 cents.

 For mercury dimes — and most other 90% silver coins — you can expect a coin dealer to pay you 9 times face value for them (silver being 15.00/oz).
 So every mercury dime is worth at least 90 cents or more.
 This is of course with the exception of the rarer mercury dimes which are listed here:

 Mercury Dime Values

-The large margin in price ranges all depends on the grade of your coin.
+The large margin in price ranges cover the various grades of a coin.

 The mint mark on the mercury head dime is very small and can be found on the reverse side of the coin on the bottom left — right after the E in the word ONE and just left of the branch.

-For the most common mercury dimes, you can expect to get about a buck apiece for them, no matter what condition they’re in.
+For the most common mercury dimes, you can expect to get about $1 apiece for them — no matter what condition they’re in.
 Silver is silver, whether it’s pretty or not.